weaviate/weaviate-io/developers/weaviate/config-refs/schema/range-index.md

 Object properties in Weaviate are indexed and searchable.
 The [rangeable index](/developers/weaviate/config-refs/schema/range-index) is an efficient way to search ranges of data.

 The rangeable index is available for data that is stored as an `int`, `number`, or `date` type.
-The index is not available for arrays of these data types or for `floats`.
+The index is not available for arrays of these data types.

 Use the rangeable index instead when you want to filter properties using comparison operators like  `GreaterThan`, `GreaterThanEqual`, `LessThan`, and `LessThanEqual`.
 For keyword-search, the [inverted-index](/developers/weaviate/more-resources/performance#inverted-index) is a better choice.